 The backbone: 17 criteria made up of 49 questions that measure the extent to which a country has transformed and how its leadership manages transformation.

-Your responses to the questions provided in the questionnaire should reflect the situation in your country at the end of January 2011.
+Your responses to the questions provided in the questionnaire should reflect the situation in your country at the end of January 2013.
 To ensure international and longitudinal comparability, responses must explain in concrete terms why or how a given aspect is (partially) met or not (e.g., How do state powers check and balance each other?).
 Exceptions, limiting circumstances or otherwise relevant information not explicitly addressed by the question are also appropriate here.

 - 1. Most important: You must address each question in the database and assign a score before you will be able to submit the report.
 Please follow this carefully when you draft the report. - 2.
 The questionnaire provides four different response options for each question.
 You can use the wording of the most suitable option and adjust it to the situation in your country.
 Please substantiate your ratings with empirical evidence wherever possible. - 3.
 Try to provide particularly rich evidence for the management dimension, as it is a distinctive feature of the BTI. - 4.
 Level of detail: be judicious.
 Each question should warrant at least one salient example. - 5.
 Avoid generalizations such as "a weak rule of law is one of the most important shortcomings in good governance." - 6.
 Refer to events, policies or decisions made during the period under review. - 7.
-Do not substitute a response with a reference to another question.
+Do not substitute a response with a reference to another question. - 8.
+Avoid piling up information by simply adding information to the BTI 2012 country report.
+Most country reports tend to get longer over time, at times containing outdated and repetitory information which makes the text more difficult to read.
+To support your awareness of the text length, a word count is integrated into the database as a new function.